Digital-Preservation-Finland/knowledge-base/docs/database/solutions/ImageMagick/Incompatible-type-for-RichTIFFIPTC/index.rst

-The schema for the document is missing from the schema catalog.
-A known repair is to add the schema to the schema catalog.

-Is it a bug in the validating software? - no
+Is it a bug in the validating software? -

 ------------------
 Possible solutions